Alyssa Fisher, Assistant Program Director, Beverly Day Services

 A majority of the planning responsibilities are assembled by the Upward individuals rather than the staff.
 Vikki Kusumoto, the Upward Skills Instructor, is more of a mentor or facilitator than an instructor.
 Vikki gives Upward Program participants the room to explore what they want to learn about and supports them in achieving their goals.

 The Upward Program is growing rapidly.
 Communitas is exploring ways to expand Upward in order to continue to support this under-served population.
-The Woburn day program will be opening an Upward program when they move to their new location in January.
+Our Woburn Day Program has since also opened an Upward Program, currently Communitas offers Upward Programming at both our Beverly Day Services and Woburn Day Services.